-(a) Entering a Default.
+(a) Entering Default.

 (1) Generally.
 If a party against whom a judgment for affirmative relief is sought has failed to plead or otherwise defend as provided in these rules, default may be obtained under the procedures set forth in this rule.
+Default is effective 10 days after an application for entry of default is filed pursuant Rule 55(a)(2).
+If, within those 10 days, the party claimed to be in default pleads or otherwise defends as provided in these rules, default does not become effective, and the court may not enter a default judgment against that party.

-(2) Application for Default.
-A party seeking entry of default must file a written application that:
+(2) Application for Entry of Default.
+A party requesting entry of default must file a written application that:

-(A) identifies the party against whom default is sought;
+(A) identifies the party claimed to be in default;

-(B) states that the party has failed to plead or otherwise defend within the time allowed by these rules;
+(B) states that the identified party has failed to plead or otherwise defend within the time allowed by these rules;

-(C) provides a current mailing address for the party claimed to be in default or, if none is known, so states;
+(C) provides the last-known mailing address for the identified party or states that no such mailing address is known;

-(D) identifies any attorney known to represent the party claimed to be in default in the action in which default is sought or in a related matter, or states that no such attorney is known;
+(D) identifies any attorney known to represent the identified party in the action in which default is requested or in a related matter or states that no such attorney is known;

-(E) if applicable, states that the party requesting the entry of default does not know the whereabouts of a party claimed to be in default, or the identity and address of an attorney known to represent the party in the action or a related action; and
+(E) attaches a copy of the Rule 4(g) proof of service, establishing the date and manner of service on the party claimed to be in default; and

-(F) attaches a copy of the Rule 4(g) proof of service, establishing the date and manner of service on the party claimed to be in default.
+(F) includes the following language in bold font of no less than 13 point typeface: “Pursuant to Arizona Rule of Civil Procedure 55(a)(2), an application has been filed requesting entry of default against [insert party name].
+If [insert party name] pleads or otherwise defends within 10 days after the application was filed, default does not become effective, and the court may not enter a default judgment against that party.
+The 10-day period begins the day after the application was filed with the court, it does not include Saturdays, Sundays, or holidays, and no additional time is added for service by mail.”

 (3) Notice.
-For any default entered under Rule 55(a)(1), notice must be provided as follows:
+Notice must be provided as follows:

 (A) To the Party.
-If the party requesting the entry of default knows the whereabouts of the party claimed to be in default, a copy of the application for entry of default must be mailed to the party claimed to be in default, even if the party is represented by an attorney who has entered an appearance in the action.
+A party requesting entry of default must make a good faith effort to provide notice of the application for entry of default to the party claimed to be in default, even if the party claimed to be in default is represented by an attorney who has entered an appearance in the action.
+To comply with this obligation, the party requesting entry of default must mail a copy of the application for entry of default to the last-known mailing address for the party claimed to be in default.
+If the party requesting default has a reasonable belief that the party claimed to be in default can be contacted by email, that party must also transmit the application for entry of default via such means.

 (B) To the Attorney for a Represented Party.
-If the party requesting the entry of default knows that the party claimed to be in default is represented by an attorney in the action in which default is sought or in a related matter, a copy of the application also must be mailed to that attorney, whether or not that attorney has formally appeared in the action.
+If the party requesting the entry of default knows that the party claimed to be in default is represented by an attorney in the action in which default is requested or in a related matter, that party must also mail and email a copy of the application to that attorney, whether or not that attorney has formally appeared in the action.
 A party requesting the entry of default is not required to make affirmative efforts to determine the existence or identity of an attorney representing the party claimed to be in default.

 (C) Time of Notice.
-Any required notice under Rule 55(a)(3)(A) or (B) must be mailed on the date that the application is filed, or as soon as practicable after its filing.
+Any required notice under Rule 55(a)(3)(A) or (B) must be mailed or transmitted on the date that the application is filed, or as soon as practicable thereafter.